Benjamin-Loison/ipol-helpers/documentation/demo-system-structure.md

     /home/ipol/ipolDevel/shared_folder/demoExtras/333330010008

-and its content is the unpacked demoxetra archive upploaded in the control panel, i.e.:
+and its content is the unpacked demoxetra archive uploaded in the control panel, i.e.:

     run.py